So Douglas Brinkley, presidential historian, is on Fox comparing this Cheney shooting to a duel between Alexander Hamilton and Aaron Burr.

 Neil's a great guy.

-I can't I can't do remote television interviews because of my cochlear implant.
+I can't do remote television interviews because of my cochlear implant.

-It's just I mean I could do it if these shows had the proper hookups for me, but they don't.
+It's just, I mean, I could do it if these shows had the proper hookups for me, but they don't.

-Uh and and so I was out there and he was out there, so it was easy.
+And so I was out there and he was out there, so it was easy.

 If these shows would come here, it'd be a different story.

-Well, not I shouldn't say that because now they all will.
+I shouldn't say that because now they all will.

-Uh but nevertheless, it was uh it was tremendous time.
+But nevertheless, it was a tremendous time.

-Um and played better in a tournament than I ever have because of my sterling golf lessons with the great Jim Hardy in Houston.
+I just had a great time at the AT ⁇ T, Pebble Beach Pro-M, and played better in a tournament than I ever have because of my Sterling golf lessons with the great Jim Hardy in Houston.

-I give you an idea.
+I'll give you an idea.

 Tom Pernice and I were partners.